ESB-Projects/AI_Plan_RAM/README.md

 # PDDL 2.1: Domain Model and Problem Description Files
-The domain and problem files used in the article entitled “Artificial Intelligence Digital Workflow for Simulating Robotic Construction 3D Printing: From Planning to Virtual Printability and Prefabrication Assessment”.
+The domain and problem files used in the article entitled “Artificial Intelligence Digital Workflow for Simulating Robotic Construction 3D Printing: From Planning to Printability and Prefabrication Assessment”.

 Authors: